-GSSM Center for Science Education and Outreach - Statewide Outreach
+GSSM Center for Science Education and Outreach - Statewide Outreach Highlights & Benchmarks

-• Our nationally recognized mentored research program (SPRI) for rising seniors, which is open to all South Carolina students and required for GSSM students, continues to produce significant results through its international research component and awards won by GSSM students.
-Over the past year, GSSM students won numerous awards for research presentations at the SC Junior Academy of Science (SCJAS) Annual Meeting and one student was the co-author of an article accepted for publication in the Journal of Membrane Science.
-One student presented a research poster at the Biomedical Engineering Society Annual Fall Meeting in Atlanta, GA.
+• Our nationally recognized mentored research program (SPRI) for rising seniors, which is an academic requirement for GSSM students, continues to grow and produce significant results through its international research component and awards won by GSSM students.
+Over the past year, GSSM students won numerous awards for research presentations at the SC Junior Academy of Science (SCJAS) Annual Meeting and two students were the co-authors of articles accepted for publication in the Journal of Integer Sequences and the PLOS ONE journal, respectively.
+One student presented a research poster at the Biomedical Engineering Society Annual Fall Meeting in Seattle, WA.
+Another student's research poster was presented by her research mentor at the 15th International Meiofauna Conference in the Republic of Korea.

-Number of Participants - 74.
-Trend over time - increasing now and for the next several school years as GSSM achieves student body full capacity of facilities.
-(Benchmark comparison: Higher Education's Performance Indicators IV B and VIII C.)
+Number of Participants - 102, which is a 37.8% increase (Benchmark comparison: Higher Education's Performance Indicators IV B and VIII C.)

-- The GoSciTech summer science, technology, engineering, and mathematics (STEM) program, formerly the Summer Science Program, completed another very successful year by providing 346 rising 8th, 9th and 10th graders from across the state with the opportunity to explore STEM area subjects like advanced crime scene investigation, astrophysics, electronics, neuropsychology, and many more interactive courses.
-The number of students supported by scholarships was 23%, thanks to generous support from businesses through the GSSM Foundation. - In the From Middle School to College (FMSCT) program and the Grow, Produce, & Develop (gpod) programs, the cohorts of middle school students participating were engaged in online and onsite academic activities during the school year.
-The academic activities delivered by these programs impacted over 120 middle school students during the year.
-In summer 2012, 43 students from the GPod cohort and 56 students from the FMSTC cohort participate in week-long summer enrichment STEM camps on the GSSM campus designed specifically to improve the mathematics and science achievement of these students.
-Gpod is being funded privately by the GSSM Foundation through the support of Google, Inc. - The Portable Advanced Science Exploration (PASE) professional development program conducted workshops for 50 teachers during the academic year.
-Sixteen teachers used the PASE activities and science equipment with over 900 SC students. - A grant from Google, Inc. supported the fourth year of our technology-based Innovation, Technology, Entrepreneurship, Among Middle Schoolers (iTEAMS) summer camp for Berkeley County middle school students, and additional grant support provided funding for expanding iTEAMS to Greenville County.
-The total number of students served by iTEAMS was 263.
-A total of 11 SC teachers assisted with the delivery of iTEAMS. - Mr. Randy LaCross, VP of the GSSM Center for Outreach, Mrs. M.E.
-Farmer, and Mrs. Susan Engelhardt, conducted a workshop for science teachers at the SC Science Council 2011 Annual Meeting, and throughout the academic school year, they conducted a variety of STEM workshops for students on the GSSM campus. - During the 2011 2012 academic school year, the GSSM Center for Outreach directly impacted 2160 SC students, teachers, and educators.
-The primary impact made on teachers and other educators who participated in GSSM Center for Outreach activities makes a direct or secondary impact on over 9,000 students during the 2012-2013 school year.
+- The GoSciTech (GST) summer science, technology, engineering, and mathematics (STEM) program completed another very successful year by providing 445 rising 8th, 9th and 10th graders from across the state with the opportunity to explore STEM area subjects like advanced crime scene investigation, Android app design, tour of engineering, programming with Minecraft, astrobiology, and many more interactive courses.
+The number of students participating increased by 28.6% this year.
+The number of students supported by scholarships was 18%, thanks to generous support from businesses through the GSSM Foundation. - The Grow, Produce, & Develop (gpod) program continued to engage a cohort of middle school students in online and onsite academic activities during the school year.
+During the summer, 33 students from the gpod cohort participated in their final enrichment STEM camp on the GSSM campus, where they studied computer programming, forensic science, chemistry, and astronomy.
+The cohort will be eligible to apply for admissions to GSSM in the spring.
+Gpod is being funded privately by the GSSM Foundation through the support of Google, Inc. - The Portable Advanced Science Exploration (PASE) professional development program conducted workshops for 46 teachers.
+During the year, 1500 students across SC were engaged in PASE lab activities and technologies. - Through generous support from businesses through the GSSM Foundation, our computer science & technology-based Innovation, Technology, Entrepreneurship, Among Middle Schoolers (iTEAMS) summer camp was expanded from 2 sites to 8 sites across SC.
+The total number of middle school students participating in iTEAMS was 763.
+These students represented 10 counties in SC.
+A total of 11 SC teachers assisted with the delivery of iTEAMS. - The GSSM Center for Science Education & Outreach staff conducted other onsite and offsite one-day STEM educational outreach programs for 298 students during the academic school year.

+- Our SC GEAR UP partnership through the SC Commission on Higher Education launched its second project year of a six year grant funded project by providing science and mathematics professional development workshop to 68 teachers in the SC GEAR UP cohort.
+These teachers provided instruction to 1,588 students in the cohort. - During the 2012 2013 academic school year, the GSSM Center for Science Education and Outreach directly impacted 3,371 SC students, teachers, and educators.
+The primary impact made on teachers and other educators who participated in GSSM Center for Outreach activities makes a direct or secondary impact on over 9,000 students during the 2013-2014 school year.